mt-ag/apex-tutorial/README.md

 # apex-tutorial
-Tutorials by MT AG for different APEX Versions.
+Tutorials by MT GmbH for different APEX Versions.